romanjoe/os-course-labs/README.md

 #### rpi-cc Docker image contents

 `Ubuntu` - base image

-`arm-linux-gnueabihf-` - toolchain for cross compilation from official raspberry pi tools repository `build utils` - set of packages needed to build kernel `linux kernel` - source code for linux kernel version 4.19.y used on raspberry pi board `compiled kernel` - raspberry pi kernel to support cross compilation of modules
+`arm-linux-gnueabihf-` - toolchain for cross compilation from official raspberry pi tools repository, compatible with Raspbian Buster

+`build utils` - set of packages needed to build kernel

+`linux kernel` - source code for linux kernel version 4.19.y used on raspberry pi board and installed in Raspbian Buster Lite by the time of creation of this image

+`compiled kernel` - raspberry pi kernel to support cross compilation of modules

+#### Useful Docker commands

+Start Docker container in interactive mode.
+Container will be started and /bin/bash program executed.
+You are logged in as root user inside container.

+    docker run -ti %image_name:tag% /bin/bash

+Additionally mount some user folders to container before run.
+In this example contents of host directory `/Users/rnok/ucu/os-course-labs/demo` will be mounted to contaner at `/home/workdir`. `/home/workdir` is set to default work directory in image configuration.
+You also will be logged in as root.
+Issue `ls -l` command to see contents of `demo` folder present in container space.

+    docker run -v /Users/rnok/ucu/os-course-labs/demo:/home/workdir -it romanjoe/rpi-cc /bin/bash
+    ls -l

+You can check images preset in your system using this command.

+    docker image ls

+Or list of all cotainers, including stopped.

+    docker container ls -a

+The most frequent command that will be used in scope of this course presented below.
+Here current working directory on host evaluated by `pwd` command will be mounted to `/home/workdir` of container, then `make` command will be executed inside container in folder `/home/workdir/demo`, where project Makefile is located.
+Results of compilation will be stored in `pwd` and container will be killed after execution.

+    docker run -v `pwd`:/home/workdir -it romanjoe/rpi-cc make

+    docker run -v `pwd`:/home/workdir -it romanjoe/rpi-cc make clean

+This command is encapsulated in `run` script in `demo` dir.

 ### Getting Raspberry Pi ready